FDA Approval for Dabrafenib

 The recommended dose and schedule for dabrafenib is 150 mg orally twice daily until disease progression or unacceptable toxicity.
 Dabrafenib should be taken at least one hour before or two hours after a meal.
 Confirmation of the presence of BRAFV600E is needed prior to initiation of dabrafenib because of the risks of potential risk of tumor promotion in patients with BRAF wild-type melanoma.

-This summary was provided by Richard Pazdur, M.D., director of the FDA's Division of Oncology Drug Products, or Patricia Keegan, M.D., director of the FDA's Division of Clinical Trials Design and Analysis.
+This summary was provided by Richard Pazdur, M.D., director of the FDA's Office of Hematology and Oncology Products, or Patricia Keegan, M.D., director of the FDA's Division of Oncology Products 2.

 The FDA is the division of the U.S. Department of Health and Human Services charged with ensuring the safety and effectiveness of new drugs and other products.
 (See "Learn How Drugs and Devices Get Approved.")
 The FDA's mission is to promote and protect the public health by helping safe and effective products to reach the market in a timely way, and monitoring products for continued safety after they are in use.